chromium/chromium/docs/adding_to_third_party.md

 * Make sure you have the approval from Chrome ATLs as mentioned [above](#before-you-start).
 * Get security@chromium.org (or chrome-security@google.com, Google-only)
   approval.
-Email the list with relevant details and a link to the CL.
+Document all security considerations, concerns, and risks in the `Description:` field of the README.chromium.
 Third party code is a hot spot for security vulnerabilities.
-  When adding a new package that could potentially carry security risk, make sure to highlight risk to security@chromium.org.
-You may be asked to add a README.security or, in dangerous cases, README.SECURITY.URGENTLY file.
+Help people make informed decisions about relying on this package by highlighting security considerations.
 * Add chromium-third-party@google.com as a reviewer on your change.
 This will trigger an automatic round-robin assignment to a reviewer who will check licensing matters.
 These reviewers may not be able to +1 a change so look for